beng-starboard/filecoin-miner-network/README.md

 ![Network](network.png)

 A Prefect workflow to map `miner_id`s to an entity and geographic location is provided in `main.py`.
-To find the top 1000 most important subgraphs of the system, it takes a reasonable 11 minutes.
+To find the top 1000 most important subgraphs of the system, it takes a reasonable 11 minutes on my system.

 For demonstration notebooks, see `notebooks`.